 Congratulations on taking the very first step into the world of amateur or “ham” radio!
 The very first step to this lifetime hobby is starting to learn what you need to do to become licensed as an amateur radio operator.
 This page is a short introduction to licensing and pointers to material that will help you get licensed.

 Amateur radio is operated on a licensed basis by the US Federal Communications Commission (FCC).
-Glossing over a lot of details, there are three FCC license levels for the amateur radio service – Technician, General, and Extra.
+Glossing over a lot of details, there are three FCC license levels for the amateur radio service – Technician, General, and Amateur Extra.
 Each step up in the licensing permits the use of greater amounts of frequencies within the allocated amateur radio bands.

 The entry-level license class is Technician and is a great way to get started in amateur radio.
 It gives you enough privileges to be active in radio and whets your appetite for future license levels.
 Operating locally with minimal equipment to talk to local and regional hams is easily accomplished with a Technician license and some inexpensive radio equipment.
 However, you most likely won’t stop there!
 Additional licenses and all the facets of amateur radio provide for a lifetime of possibilities.